agcomphr25/EPOCH-v83/replit.md

 # EPOCH v8 - Manufacturing ERP System

 ## Overview
-EPOCH v8 is a comprehensive Manufacturing ERP system designed for small manufacturing companies specializing in customizable products.
-Its primary purpose is to streamline operations, enhance efficiency, and improve scalability through end-to-end order management, inventory tracking, an employee portal, and quality control workflows.
-The project aims to become a leading ERP solution for small-to-medium customizable product manufacturers, offering a full-stack TypeScript PWA with a React frontend and Express backend, deployable to web and mobile platforms.
+EPOCH v8 is a comprehensive Manufacturing ERP system for small manufacturing companies specializing in customizable products.
+Its purpose is to streamline operations, enhance efficiency, and improve scalability through end-to-end order management, inventory tracking, an employee portal, and quality control workflows.
+The project aims to be a leading ERP solution for small-to-medium customizable product manufacturers, offering a full-stack TypeScript PWA with a React frontend and Express backend, deployable to web and mobile platforms.

 ## User Preferences
 Preferred communication style: Simple, everyday language.